kevintpeng/Learn-Something-Every-Day/Languages/README.md

 # Programming Languages
-Notes on theory about language design and languages themselves.
+Notes on theory about language design.
+I've mostly stopped taking notes on language features and syntaxes.